Skip to main content

 Whereas, In the absence of complete reporting, local hospital performance cannot be accurately evaluated along the lines of patient safety which, in turn, makes determining shortcomings and improving hospital quality more difficult; and

-Resolved, That the Council of the City of New York calls upon the New York State Department of Health to conduct regular audits of NYPORTS data, and to require hospitals to retroactively fill in missing data.
+Resolved, That the Council of the City of New York calls upon the New York State Department of Health to conduct regular reviews of NYPORTS data, and to require hospitals to retroactively fill in missing data.

 LS #20252